qmlbook/qmlbook/en/ch08/index.rst

 The *jump* property states the change in groups shall be immediately and not after a certain duration.

-.. note:: In the Qt5 alpha release we could the *duration* for the group change not get working.
+.. note:: In the Qt 5 alpha release we could the *duration* for the group change not get working.
 Any ideas?

 As the group of the rocket now changes to our 'explosion' particle group when the rocket particle enters the group goal area we need to add the firework inside the particle group::